erickweyunga/uncovr/CONTRIBUTING.md

-# Contributing to Uncover
+# Contributing to Uncovr

-Thank you for your interest in contributing to Uncover!
+Thank you for your interest in contributing to Uncovr!
 This document provides guidelines and instructions for contributing to the project.

 ## Code of Conduct